Artist Jean-Michel Basquiat’s Artwork Reveals Powerful Superhero Influences

 In 1978, the year his handmade postcards began making the rounds as he sold them on the street, Basquiat also roughed out eight pages of an unfinished sci-fi comic book he’d hoped to someday publish.
-Entitled What?, the work displayed the non-superhero-themed inspiration of underground cartoonist Robert Crumb and his mature themed Zap Comix.
+Entitled What?, the work displayed the non-superhero themed inspiration of underground cartoonist Robert Crumb and his adult natured Zap Comix.

 Basquiat’s art also frequently made use of Caribbean and African motifs juxtaposed against cryptic stream of consciousness poems, images of cartoon characters, brand logos, or the names of the planetary bodies.
 Also employed were visual devices extracted from New York’s graffiti writing subculture, like the crossing out of names to signify a challenge.

 The artist also made use of copious amounts of medical terminology gleaned from the pages of Gray’s Anatomy, a book his mother had given to him as a 7-year-old.